Filemon Sotto: Early life

-Filemon Sotto was born in Cebu, Philippines on November 22, 1872.
-The son of Marcelino Antonio Sotto y Legaspi of Binondo, Manila and Pascuala Yap y Sutco of Dumaguete, Negros Oriental, he was the elder brother of former Senator Vicente Sotto.
-He acquired a bachelor's degree from Colegio de San Carlos and later attended San Juan de Letran College and the University of Santo Tomas, Manila, where he graduated with a law degree and passed the bar examinations in 1905.
+Filemon Y. Sotto was born in Cebu, Philippines on November 22, 1872.
+The son of Marcelino Antonio Legaspi Sotto of Binondo, Manila and Pascuala Lim Yap-Sotto of Binondo, Manila, he was the elder brother of former Senator Vicente Y. Sotto, Sr. He acquired a bachelor's degree from Colegio de San Carlos and later attended San Juan de Letran College and the University of Santo Tomas, Manila, where he graduated with a law degree and passed the bar examinations in 1905.
 Musically-minded, he played guitar, violin, and violoncello.

 Personal life

 In 1909, Filemon had a son with Cebuana beauty queen Remedios Duterte, but the child didn't survive.
 They bore another child, Pascuala Sotto, who was named after his mother and born on February 9, 1913.
 The couple separated ways.
 He married Carmen Rallos, continued to look after the welfare of Pascuala, paying for her education and needs, and even extended his generosity to her children.

 During World War II, Filemon escaped to Carmen, Cebu with his family.
 When the war ended, he settled in Cebu City in a house constructed along V. Ranudo Street and when the property was sold, his family relocated to Lahug.